uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 ### Example

 An example for the RLD parameter is given in {{fig-rld_example}}.
 With an RLD of 5, an LSR is capable of reading labels A, B, C, D, and E but not D.
-An RLD of 8 is required in this example to read the full MPLS stack.
+An RLD of 8 is required in this example to read the entire MPLS stack.

 ~~~~
 {::include ./drawings/rld_example.txt}